-Soybeans make their place in the market as a healthy source of high-quality protein.
-About 35 to 38 percent of the calories from soybeans come from protein, which is higher than any other legume.
-In addition to protein, soybeans are low in saturated fats and high in iron and fiber, when prepared properly.
-Soybean oil is actually one of the few non-fish sources of omega-3 polyunsaturated fatty acids.
-The FDA authorized soybean oil’s heart-healthy claim that soybean oil may reduce risk of heart disease.
-Soy foods can be an important part of a healthy diet as proscribed by the USDA.
+Soybeans are an excellent source of high-quality protein.
+Around 38% of the calories from soybeans come from protein, higher than any other legume.
+In addition to protein, soybeans are low in saturated fats and high in iron and fiber.
+Soybean oil is one of the few non-fish sources of omega-3 polyunsaturated fatty acids.

 Nutritional Overview